Eyes (cheese): Swiss cheese

 The CO2 so produced accumulates at weak points in the curd, where it forms the bubbles that become the cheese's eyes.
-Not all CO2 is so trapped: in an 80 kg cheese, about 20 L CO2 remain in the eyes, while 60 L remain dissolved in the cheese mass and 40 L are lost from the cheese.
+Not all CO2 is so trapped: in an 80 kg cheese, about 20 L of CO2 remain in the eyes, while 60 L remain dissolved in the cheese mass and 40 L are lost from the cheese.

+In Swiss cheese production, the number and size of eyes declined in the 2000s.
+This was the result of increasing standards of hygiene, which reduced the number of dust particles in the milk around which gas bubbles form.
+In 2025, the Swiss Federal Administrative Court approved the addition of hay flower powder (Flores graminis) to the milk during cheesemaking, to allow for eyes of the typical number and size to form.

 Dutch cheese

 In Dutch-type cheeses, the CO2 that forms the eyes results from the metabolisation of citrate by citrate-positive ("Cit+") strains of lactococci.